ideas-labo/dlisa/README.md

 ## RQ4: How does $\alpha$ affect DLiSA’s performance?

 The script **`statistical tool/RQ4_Scott-Knott.py`** performs **Scott-Knott** ranking analysis to evaluate the performance of DLiSA with different parameter $\alpha$.
 The results are stored in the **`statistical tool/RQ4/`** directory, with each system's ranking saved in a CSV file: `statistical tool/R4/{system_name}.csv`.

+## **Note on Reproducibility**

+Since the workload order is randomly shuffled across **100 independent runs**, and the optimization algorithms used are population-based methods, the **initial population** may vary in each execution.
+As a result, the reproduced results may exhibit slight statistical fluctuations compared to the reported data in the paper.
+However, these variations should not affect the overall conclusions of the study.

+### **Execution Time Estimation**
+- Running `main.py` typically takes **around 3 hours** to complete.
+- The evaluation scripts for **RQ1 ~ RQ4** in the `statistical tool` folder generally take only **a few minutes** each.